AnatoliyGatt/escape-json-node/README.md

 var escapeJSON = require("escape-json-node");

 var JSONString = "{\"quoteText\": \"'Acceptance says, \"True, this is " + "my situation at the moment.
-I\'ll look unblinkingly at the reality of it.
-But I will also open my " + "hands to accept willingly whatever a loving Father sends me.\"\"}";
+I\'ll look unblinkingly at the reality of it. " + "But I will also open my " +
+"hands to accept willingly whatever a loving Father sends me.\"\"}";

 JSONString = escapeJSON(JSONString);